pornin/CTTK/README.md

 operate in a security model where side channel attacks are very effective, since the attacker is supposed to run his own code on the host system and can monitor cache accesses with great accuracy.
-Constant-time coding techniques are highly relevant for about everything that is implemented in an enclave.
+Constant-time coding techniques are highly relevant to about anything that is implemented in an enclave.

-This library, called CTTK, is a collection of constant-time implementations of primitive operations that may help in writing constant-time code, including non-cryptographic constant-time code.
+This library, called CTTK, is **a collection of constant-time implementations of primitive operations that may help in writing constant-time code, including non-cryptographic constant-time code.**

 It shall be noted that the expression "constant-time" is traditional but slightly confusing: constant-time code does not always execute in a